-Ahead of parliament debating a law to introduce assisted dying, church and Christian leaders have signed a letter opposing plans.
+Ahead of parliament debating a law to introduce assisted dying, more than 1200 church and Christian leaders have signed a letter opposing plans.

 The Evangelical Alliance, along with member organisations; CARE and the Christian Medical Fellowship, have backed the letter.
 It is also signed by many others including the leaders of the Christian Institute, Christian Concern, and national leaders from a wide range of networks and denominations.